 We believe that the findings above in human brains and CSF, and the animal studies described below, suggest support for a causal relationship between P. gingivalis and Alzheimer's disease by satisfying several criteria for establishing disease causation by an infection.
 This criteria was originally described by Koch's Postulates and modified over time based on modern scientific discoveries.
-First, we have identified fragments of P. gingivalis DNA in the CSF of 59 Alzheimer's patients that we have reviewed with our current proprietary PCR method, and have identified P. gingivalis gingipains and DNA in the brains of Alzheimer's disease patients and fewer gingipains in non-demented control brains.
-Second, we found that gingipain detection in wild type mice injected with P. gingivalis predates disease symptoms and correlates with severity of tau and ubiquitin pathology.
+First, we have identified fragments of P. gingivalis DNA in the CSF of 59 Alzheimer's patients that we have reviewed with our current proprietary PCR method.
+Additionally, we have identified P. gingivalis gingipains and DNA in the brains of Alzheimer's disease patients and fewer gingipains in non-demented control brains.
+The presence of gingipains predates disease symptoms and correlates with severity of tau and ubiquitin pathology.
 Finally, researchers have demonstrated evidence of causation by reproducing Alzheimer's pathology in animal models after infection with P. gingivalis, as discussed in more detail below.